spacetelescope/MAST_HLSP/PREP_CAOM/README.md

 (spectra, catalogs, etc.).

 + "add_productlist_xml.py"
-This script crawls the provided HLSP filepath and creates a product
+This script crawls the provided HLSP file path and creates a product
-entry for all files matching a defined file extension.
+entry for each file type matching a set of defined file extensions.

 + "add_unique_xml.py"
 This script adds CAOM parameters unique to a certain HLSP provided in the